pixelthing/svenska-verb/README.md

 - allow me to extend the data model later with translations, meta info, etc
 - allow me to explore Angular alternatives, against a simple Angular baseline.

-It does also have jquery (mainly to get my fixed/sticky positioning emulation up and running quickly), and it's use will hopefully be paired back in future.
 It's also built with grunt and assemble.

 It's going to be built pretty iteratively, so it's starting as little more than a filtered list, and I'll add functionality as I find I need it to do more stuff.